NREL/SOEP-QSS/Dependencies.md

 - R variable that only depends on when EIs only changes discretely so could use D variable for efficiency and update firewall
   - Even if R is not declared discrete OCT infers that it is discrete in the when block context
 - Add/use x_pre in R vars?
 Need to trigger observer advance cascade if any (? or just x_0 or x_1?) coeffs chg since x_1 used in dir ders so this may not be worth checking for
-- Merge ZC and R observers together in Observers for efficiency ?
-  - Adjust or use a custom version of var_sort_index() to put them together
-  - R observers need to call phased observers but ZCs have no observers: An if or virtual call eats up some of the performance benefit so use a non-virtual has_observers firewall call in front of that